 5.2 Thesis Proposal and Oral Defense

 A student must demonstrate the suitability of his/her proposed research by successfully defending his/her thesis proposal.
-The student should complete the Thesis Proposal Oral Defense before the end of the fourth semester and provide the Program Office with a near-final copy of the full thesis proposal to be defended two weeks before the defense date.
+The student should complete the Thesis Proposal Oral Defense before the end of the fourth semester and provide the Program Office with a near-final copy of the full thesis proposal to be defended three weeks before the defense date.
 If the student does not pass the Thesis Proposal Oral Defense, the student’s monthly fellowship will suffer a 10,000 reduction until the student passes the defense.

 Only one make-up oral defense will be allowed if a student fails at the first attempt.
 The student must pass the make-up oral defense before the end of the fifth semester.